LaraSophieSch/bachelorthesis/README.md

 </pre>

 # License
-This project is intended for academic and non-commercial use only.
-Please do not use this code.
+This project is part of a bachelor's thesis and is intended for academic and illustrative purposes only.
+The provided code is not designed for production use but rather for inspection and understanding.
+Commercial use is not permitted.

+If any part of the content or code is used in your own work, please give appropriate credit.